zaidi280/web-application-project/README.md

 6. the app is designed with bootstrap
 7. u can suggest something new on the app
 8. if u write any code make sure to put comments so we can understand u
+9. fix the birthdate only 18+ who can make an account and fill an appointment

 ## What's the app looks like